owntracks/recorder/README.md

 You have an account with our Hosted platform and you want to store the data published by your device and the devices you track.
 Proceed as follows:

 1. Download the [StartCom ca-bundle.pem](https://www.startssl.com/certs/ca-bundle.pem) file to a directory of choice, and make a note of the path to that file.
-2. Create a small shell script modelled after the one hereafter with which to launch the _recorder_.
+2. Create a small shell script modelled after the one hereafter (you can copy it from [etc/hosted.sh](etc/hosted.sh)) with which to launch the _recorder_.
 3. Launch that shell script to have the _recorder_ connect to _Hosted_ and subscribe to messages your OwnTracks apps publish via _Hosted_.

 ```bash